ddyfedd/portfolio-practice/content/post/game-theory-final-paper.md

 This behavior, namely, to participate in the upbringing of an offspring from another descent, raises two evolutionary questions: (1) 'why spend time and energy to support another's reproductive interests?', and (2) 'does helping make a difference to maternal fitness and child well-being?'
 (Kramer, 2015)

 The main feature here is the raise of inclusive fitness either of the helper or the one receiving the help.
-Whether helping behavior would be favored, is dependent on the formula proposed by Hamilton (1964): $$rb > c$$.
-This formulation of kin selection proposes, that helping behavior will be selected towards, when $$rb > c$$ is true, where r refers to the degree of relatedness, b is the raise of inclusive fitness of the recipient, and c is the cost covered by the helper.
+Whether helping behavior would be favored, is dependent on the formula proposed by Hamilton (1964): _rb > c_.
+This formulation of kin selection proposes, that helping behavior will be selected towards, when _rb > c_ is true, where r refers to the degree of relatedness, b is the raise of inclusive fitness of the recipient, and c is the cost covered by the helper.
 Before Hamilton, there was no tenable formulation to explain the conditions of helping behavior.

 The predictions of Hamilton's formula were supported by several studies observing species of insects, birds, and mammals, pointing to the importance kinship plays in the evolution of cooperative breeding.
 Three general conclusions can be made: